niuamy/my-portfolio/README.md

 # Google Student Training in Engineering Program

-This repo contains [your name]'s portfolio and STEP projects.
+This repo contains Amy's portfolio and STEP projects.